Hypertranscendence and linear difference equations, the exponential case: Irreducible Galois group

 We infer from Proposition \ref{propo:AS} that $H=\tG$.
-We recall that every entries of $U$ are differentially algebraic over $\widetilde{C_h}(x)$.
-Then the same holds for ${V=U\exp(dx)}$.
-Same reasons as in the proof of \cite[Proposition~5.4]{adamczewski2021hypertranscendence} shows that $G$ is a finite group.
+We recall that all entries of $U$ are differentially algebraic over $\widetilde{C_h}(x)$.
+Then the same holds for ${V=Ue^{dx}}$.
+The same reasoning as in the proof of \cite[Proposition~5.4]{adamczewski2021hypertranscendence} shows that $G$ is a finite group.
 Since it is connected, we deduce that $G^0=\{ \mathrm{I}_{n}\}$, where we let $\mathrm{I}_{n}$ denote the identity matrix of size $n$.
 Since by assumption $n\geq 2$, this provides a contradiction with the fact that $G^0$ is irreducible. \end{proof}